1. Help Center Home

 • A unique identifier (such as a URL condition or event name).

-3. Comprehensive сonfiguration finished on each side – implement all necessary settings required by your chosen tracking method, along with MGID’s internal settings.
+3. Comprehensive сonfiguration was completed on each side.
+This means implementing all necessary settings required by your chosen tracking method, along with MGID’s internal settings.

-4. Successful test conversion processed – this test conversion must be completed and properly reflected in the MGID interface to confirm that tracking is working correctly.
+4. There was a successful test conversion processed.
+A test conversion must be completed and properly reflected in the MGID interface to confirm that tracking is working correctly.

 Once all these steps are in place, your conversion tracking is fully enabled.